 The image many people have of William Shakespeare is of the poetic genius writing his plays all alone in his artist’s garret, quill in hand, perhaps crunching up and throwing out precious pages of expensive paper whenever the muse eludes him.
 This image could not be further from the truth.
-William Shakespeare worked in the midst of a vibrant, creative and dynamic entertainment industry, full of movement and colour, fundamentally collaborative, but also infused with passion, rivalry and conflict.
+In researching my novel, Not Wisely but Too Well, I discovered that William Shakespeare worked in the midst of a vibrant, creative and dynamic entertainment industry, full of movement and colour, fundamentally collaborative, but also infused with passion, rivalry and conflict.

 Without the benefit of a university education, Shakespeare would most likely have learnt his craft as a member of one of the many playing troupes patronised by Queen Elizabeth’s courtiers.
 In The Elizabethan Playing Companies I enter into what day to day life would have been like for Shakespeare as a part of one of these companies, on the road and in London’s playhouses.

 Shakespeare arrived in London at a time when the theatre scene was the most vibrant it had ever been.
 New and dynamic playing companies were being formed, purpose-built theatres were being erected for the first time and young and exciting playwrights were taking London by storm, playwrights from whom Shakespeare would learn and with whom he would both collaborate and compete.
 One of these was the author of the most popular play to come out of the Elizabethan theatre and to whom I will introduce you in Thomas Kyd and ‘The Spanish Tragedy’.